DevashishPrasad/Real-time-Human-Authentication/Benchmarking/Face/Face Detection/readme.md

-## This folder contains benchmarking results for face detection
+## This folder contains benchmarking results for face detection methods